dddrrreee/cs140e-25win/labs/11-ss-equiv/README.md

 ### Errata and clarifications

+Big happy announcement:
+  - PART 4 is for tuesday.
+Just do part 1-3 today.

 NOTE:
   - If you see a mistake: re-fetch the `README.md`.
 If that doesn't fix it let us know!